Irobot Roomba Movement Panel

 Roomba SCI Cable

 The cable can have either TX & RX or just RX connected from the Roomba.
-If only RX pin is connected, the sensor data will not be read.
+However, do note that if only the RX pin is connected, the sensor data will not be read.

 Roomba <-> USB <-> PC